Preparing To Transfer

 Letters of Recommendation

 If letters of recommendation are required for your transfer application, you should use the forms and guidance provided by the college/university you are applying to.
-A good guideline is to ask for recommendations from those people that can provide you with a good recommendation.
+A good rule for these recommendations is to request them only from those people that will provide you with a good recommendation.
 Often, a faculty member or teacher is required to provide one of these recommendations.
 You should think carefully about who you choose and make sure that you choose one that you know and that you had for class.
-When you've made your choice, visit this person during their office hours and bring all the forms with you.
+When you've made your choice, visit this person during their office hours and/or make an appointment to meet them and bring all the forms with you.
 Ask them if they can provide you with a recommendation and if they need any information to do so.
 Make sure you give them enough time to complete the recommendation and have it completed before the deadline.
 If you need other recommendations, another good practice is to ask a supervisor from a job, a club/organization advisor, or other person who served in related supervisory/advisory capacity in something you participated in.
 It is generally not recommended to ask a family member or personal friend.